By Steve Kazella, T-Mobile Cell Tower Lease Genius.

 T-Mobile Rent Reduction, and Lease Optimization Assistance

-Although we are not affiliated with T-Mobile, we have seen plenty of their leases, and we know what language they can live with in a cell tower lease, and kind of cell tower lease rates they are willing to pay.
+Although we are not affiliated with T-Mobile, as former T-Mobile (OmniPoint VoiceStream) real estate site acquisition consultants dating back almost 20 years, we have seen plenty of their leases, and we know what language they can live with in a cell tower lease, and kind of cell tower lease rates they are willing to pay.

 We recently turned around a T-Mobile cell tower lease on a rooftop site in New York where we increased the monthly rental that the building owner was offered by OVER 80%.
 This type of scenario is common as T-Mobile along with all of the other carriers use 3rd party subcontractors to help secure ground and rooftop leases.
 The lower the rent that the contractors can bring in a deal to the carrier for, the higher their bonus or commission.